Ask a question

 Units of competency

-The 15 units of competency are awarded for the successful completion of the Diploma in Finance and Mortgage Broking Management FNS50315; 10 core and 5 electives.
+The 15 units of competency are awarded for the successful completion of the FNS50315 Diploma of Finance and Mortgage Broking Management; 10 core and 5 electives.
 There are no units of competency issued in the IFP Introduction to Finance Principles subject.

 For information on the units of competency see the Subject outlines in the Course Overview tab.